amkarahalios/amkarahalios.github.io/_pages/act-prep-course.md

 {% include base_path %}

-I am setting up an ACT Prep Course in Pittsburgh, PA.
+I am setting up an ACT Prep Course in the north suburbs of Pittsburgh, PA.

 For more information, checkout this [flyer](https://amkarahalios.github.io/files/ACT-prep-flyer.pdf)!